ab-thomas/CV/README.md

 ---------
 | [Hotline] |
 |:------ |
-People new to coding often find it difficult to explain their code problems in text-form on services such as Stackoverflow.
+~~People new to coding often find it difficult to explain their code problems in text-form on services such as Stackoverflow.
 This is because they lack the knowledge and experience to communicate with other developers in a technical way.
 To lower the barrier to getting help, I conceived askadev.com.
 Users can submit a video question, as well as their code, and receive a video response.
-Askadev.com also facilitates live pair-coding, helping people overcome problems quicker and learn faster.
+Askadev.com also facilitates live pair-coding, helping people overcome problems quicker and learn faster.~~

+Pivot: Level up your coding skills with bite-sized screencasts.
+Submit videos and request video tutorials to be made.

 Technologies used: OAuth from Google and integrated Google hangouts for video.
 Other technologies include Ruby on Rail, Postgresql JS, jQuery, HTML and CSS.